CEO, Chairman & Spinman

-When he launched TransMedia Group in 1981, the boutique firm landed the largest company in America at the time, AT&T, as its first client.
-Madden helped Ma Bell through its tumultuous divestiture, guiding the then besieged chairman Charley Brown through the media underbrush up to a safe clearing where the company reinvented itself.
+When he launched TransMedia Group in Manhattan, the boutique firm landed the largest company in America at the time as its first client—AT&T. Madden helped Ma Bell through its tumultuous divestiture period, guiding then besieged chairman Charley Brown through the media underbrush up to a safe clearing where the company reinvented itself.